nikotaf/CookieMngr/README.md

 <a name="click-click"></a>
 ## Click click
-After this script has run, you will be able to see 4 new button in the top bar.
+After this script has run, you will be able to see 4 new buttons in the top bar.
 <a name="start-clicking"></a>
 ### Start clicking
 Clicking this, will start clicking the big cookie every 1/1000 of second and the button will turn red.
 Clicking again will turn the auto-clicker off and the color will revert to normal.